nearform/initium/quick-start-gke.md

 In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) on a GKE cluster and deploy an application to it from a GitHub action using the [Initium CLI](https://github.com/nearform/initium-cli).

+## Prerequisites

+- Kubernetes Engine API (container.googleapis.com) enabled in GCP
+    - you can enable it with the gcloud CLI, like this (don't worry if you don't have the gcloud CLI yet, it will be installed in step 2):
+        ```bash
+        gcloud services enable containerregistry.googleapis.com container.googleapis.com
+        ```
+    - or via the GCP console

 ## The Platform

 1. Clone the platform repository